Thermodynamics is the key to fundamental understanding of molten oxide electrolysis and interfacial phase transitions in multifunctional ceramics.

-Dr Bishop is a materials scientist who collaborates internationally and across many areas of materials research.
-Key current partners are at MIT, Rensselaer Polytechnic Institute and Purdue University.
-She collaborates with microbiologists, physicists, chemical engineers, chemists and mechanical engineers.
-Her research bridges thermodynamics, phase transformations, characterisation, structure-property relations and microstructural evolution in alloys and ceramics.
+Professor Bishop is a materials scientist who collaborates internationally and across many areas of materials research.
+Key current international partners are at Purdue, MIT, RPI and Forschungszentrum Julich.
+Current transdisciplinary collaboration includes chemical engineers, physicists, chemists and microbiologists.
+Her research bridges structure-property-processing-performance interrelationships in alloys and ceramics.

 She was an Academic Visitor at University of Oxford (2019) and a Visiting Professor at Carnegie Mellon University (2015).
 Dr Bishop was New Zealand partner member of HERALD EU-COST action (2015-2018), Chair of the first annual Materials@UC conference (2018) and has volunteered for MIT as an Educational Counsellor since 2015.
-She has convened symposia for ACerS at international conferences and been a discussion leader at prestigious GRC conferences.
+She has convened symposia for ACerS at international conferences including MS&T 2020-2022 and been a discussion leader at prestigious Gordon Research Conference.

 - Ford K., Marshall A., Watson M. and Bishop C. (2023) Limitations of Materials Selection Methodology for Crucibles for Molten Oxide Electrolysis.
 Metallurgical and Materials Transactions B: Process Metallurgy and Materials Processing Science.

 - Martin-Treceno S., Allanore A., Bishop CM., Watson MJ. and Marshall AT.
 (2022) Correction to: Determination of the Partial Contributions to the Electrical Conductivity of TiO